MarkWarneke/markwarneke.github.io/_posts/2019-07-26-hello-world.md

 The content published is NO official Microsoft statement!</strong> (tFor official guidance visit [docs.microsoft.com](https://docs.microsoft.com)).
 </p>

 The content is subject to change - I adhear to highlight updated articles.
-Otherwise you can follow and track change here: [MarkWarneke/markwarneke.github.io](https://github.com/MarkWarneke/markwarneke.github.io/commits/master).
+Otherwise you can follow and track changes in the public Github repo: [MarkWarneke/markwarneke.github.io](https://github.com/MarkWarneke/markwarneke.github.io/commits/master).

 ## WOW